Arabella Campbell

 Arabella Campbell is a Canadian artist based in Vancouver, British Columbia.
 She graduated with a Bachelor of Arts from the University of British Columbia in 1996, and a Bachelor of Fine Arts from Emily Carr University of Art and Design (renamed in 2008) in 2002.
 She attended the San Francisco Art Institute from 1998 to 2000.
 She has exhibited locally, nationally, and internationally.
 She works out of a warehouse studio in False Creek Flats, Vancouver.

 Early life

-Born in Vancouver in 1973, Campbell grew up in remote Loughborough Inlet, in coastal British Columbia.
+Arabella was born in Vancouver in 1973, Campbell grew up in remote Loughborough Inlet, in coastal British Columbia.
 Campbell was homeschooled for ten years, she later graduated from Shawnigan Lake School.
 Campbell studied painting in Southern France before returning to British Columbia to pursue a BA (with a focus on art history) from the University of British Columbia.

 Artistic practice

 Writing for Artspeak, Cindy Richmond has described Campbell's work as a "confirmation of Minimalism's continued vitality.
 Her monochrome paintings, site-specific installations and sculptures allow her to explore issues implicit to a stripped-down aesthetic and examine the context in which art is experienced."
 However, Neil Campbell (no relation) of Emily Carr University of Art and Design has argued that while "Arabella's paintings concern themselves with conceptual or formal strategies, I find my main response is to the aesthetic character of the work.
 The surfaces of her monochromes are rendered carefully, step by step, through a reverential application of paint.
 It's that observance that affects me."
 This, Neil Campbell argues, is intended on Arabella Campbell's part.